 Scion, the youth-oriented branch of Toyota, returns for 2014 with five models.
 A new 6.1-inch touchscreen is standard in all models and controls the audio system.

-The diminutive iQ leads things off.
-Competing with other microcars like the smart forTwo, the iQ crams in the standard features despite its small size, including HD Radio, Bluetooth connectivity, and a USB/iPod port.
+Scion makes one of the smallest cars around, the diminutive iQ which competes with other microcars like the smart forTwo.
+The iQ crams in the standard features despite its small size, including HD Radio, Bluetooth connectivity, and a USB/iPod port.

 Up next is the xD, which is slightly larger but still a subcompact.
 It has a unique shape and style (something you could say about pretty much every car Scion makes), and is highly customizable inside and out.